Bird & Conservation Walks

 Point Blue offers on-site explorations of our cutting-edge field studies and projects.
 These walks are a way for our members and the public to learn first-hand about the work we are doing, interact with our staff, and become ambassadors for ecosystem conservation.

-Some of our walks are member-exclusive.
+Most of our walks are member-exclusive.
 If you are not a member, you can join when you sign up.
 Members can bring non-member friends for $25 per person, age 17 and under free.
 Check out the schedule below.

 To determine if a Point Blue walk is canceled, please call (707) 781-2555, ext 355.
 RAIN CANCELS.

 Point Blue urges birders and wildlife watchers to act responsibly while viewing birds and other wildlife.
 Please heed restrictions on access to land, respect nesting birds, and avoid disturbing birds and other wildlife while you are viewing them.
 For more information you can review the American Birding Association's code of ethics.

 *Walks subject to change dependent upon weather, staff availability and unforseeable circumstances.
 If you sign up for a walk you will be notified of any changes.
 Check back regularly and also check the hotline above.